-Together we bring thirty years of experience in public term papers for sale office, and over fifty years of business acumen.
+Together we bring thirty years of experience in public office, and over fifty years of business acumen.
 The key to navigating government is having knowledge of the culture and language of each of these entities and knowing how to translate that to the private industry.

 The heart of our practice is getting people together, bridge the gap between government entities, and the business community.
-Contact the essay help for students Andrade-Van de Putte team; we would be happy to meet with you to address your needs and tailor your success.
+Contact the Andrade Van de Putte team; we would be happy to meet with you to address your needs and tailor your success.

 Co-Founder & Chief Strategic Advisor

 Secretary Andrade, a successful entrepreneur and business leader in the San Antonio community for more than three decades, previously served as workforce commissioner, transportation commissioner, and Texas’ Chief Elections Officer, senior advisor and liaison to Governor Rick Perry for Texas Border and Mexican Affairs, and Chief International Protocol Officer for Texas.

 Under her leadership the Secretary of State’s Office, led fourteen international and domestic trade missions to promote Texas, ensured the efficient movement of goods at all Texas international crossings, promoted Texas Wide Open for Business, brought new businesses to local communities creating hundreds of new jobs, worked closely with over ninety General Consuls to develop business relationships with their prospective countries, worked closely with international companies to bring the largest foreign investment to Texas, and increased outreach and information resources to voters.
 She was the first Latina and longest serving Secretary of State in Texas History.

 Her civic service includes leadership roles with the Greater San Antonio Chamber of Commerce, San Antonio Hispanic Chamber of Commerce, Free Trade Alliance of San Antonio, United Way, the San Antonio Symphony and the board of trustees for Our Lady of the Lake University.